DV Hardware reviews

 • Macros: Record a sequence of keyboard keys and/or mouse button clicks to be played back whenever you press the button

-• Multi layers: Switch the sequence of single key and/or macro functions to be played back whenever you press the button
+• Multi layers: Switch the sequence of a single key and/or macro functions to be played back whenever you press the button

 • This is the screen where you can record the macro's.
 It's also possible to edit the recorded macro and specify exact delays (in milliseconds) .

 The software offers lots of options, if you encounter any problems or have questions about how it works you can check out the included manual.
-Revoltec wrote quite a few pages to explain users how the software works.
+Revoltec wrote quite a few pages to explain to users how the software works.

 Design

-This is of course pretty subjective but personally I really like the carbon theme.
+This is of course pretty subjective but personally, I really like the carbon theme.
 It looks less dull than standard grey or black keyboards.
 One of the things I don't really like is the tribal on the seven media keys on top of the keyboards, it may have been prettier of these keys were just black like the rest of the keys.
 One of the things I would like to see is a "play/pause" button.
-I frequently use this button and unfortunately the FightBoard doesn't have it.
+I frequently use this button and unfortunately, the FightBoard doesn't have it.
 This button would be more useful to me than the browser, e-mail and search buttons.

 The status LEDs of the FightBoard advanced light up blue, this also looks pretty good.